 - Never heat a pan empty on a burner.

 - Keep your burner on medium or low.

 - Throw out a pan if its coating is starting to chip or flake.

-The final disadvantage to nonstick coating is one that most professional chefs and accomplished home cooks would be quick to point out: nonstick pans simply can’t achieve the searing and browning effect that an uncoated stainless steel pan does.
+Lastly, nonstick pans simply can’t achieve the searing and browning effect that an uncoated stainless steel pan does.
 Instead, food more or less steams in its own juices.
-You can also find more eco-friendly nonstick finishes on the market, such as the ceramic coating on Bialetti cookware (learn more about eco-friendly nonstick cookware)
+You can also find more eco-friendly nonstick finishes on the market, such as the ceramic coating on Bialetti cookware.

-Meanwhile, uncoated stainless pans do a great job at producing that beautiful and delicious browning (called the maillard reaction).
+Uncoated stainless pans do a great job at producing that beautiful and delicious browning (called the maillard reaction).
 They’re more durable since there’s not a coating to be concerned about protecting.
-And as long as the handles are made of heatproof material, they’re usually oven-safe.
+As long as the handles are made of heatproof material, they’re usually oven-safe.
 The drawback is that burnt-on food can require some elbow grease to get off (try an abrasive cleanser like Bon Ami or Barkeeper’s Friend).

-Our recommendation?
-Buy one or two nonstick skillets for cooking eggs, pancakes and other foods that are known to stick to a pan, but invest in high-quality uncoated stainless steel for the rest of your cookware.
-For instance, there’s no need for a nonstick coating in saucepans or pots, where the contents are likely mostly liquid.
+Buy one or two nonstick skillets for cooking eggs, pancakes, and other foods that are known to stick to a pan, but invest in high-quality uncoated stainless steel for the rest of your cookware, and look at eco-friendly cookware selections too.
+For instance, there’s no need for a nonstick coating in saucepans or pots, where the contents are mostly liquid.